 Tech, Creative, Fashion

-- Providing services, digital and e-services to EU customers, and importing and exporting goods will be different after the transition period ends.
+- Providing services, digital and e-services to EU customers, and importing and exporting goods is different following the end of the transition period.

 - Assignments in Europe may be affected by local rules and in some cases businesses will need an EU presence.